 CRM integration enables you to add or augment CRM features by connecting your software to third-party tools.
 Most CRMs have built-in integrations that can be linked to your external tools; if that’s not an option, you can also use a third-party connector or build one from scratch.
 CRM integration allows your sales tools and data to communicate with each other and share information, creating a seamless experience that links your CRM with email, calendar, and more.

-Special thanks to Salesforce Essentials for sponsoring this article.
-Salesforce essentials offers numerous CRM integrations available in its app exchange to supercharge your sales and marketing efforts.
-In this article, we've provided screenshot examples throughout to best help you understand the top general CRM integrations and how to implement them for any software.
-If you'd like to check out Salesforce Essentials integrations, sign up for a 14-day free trial.
+Thanks to Salesforce for sponsoring this article.
+Salesforce offers numerous CRM integrations to supercharge your sales and marketing efforts.
+In this article, we've provided screenshot examples throughout to best help you understand the top general CRM integrations and how to implement them.
+Check out Salesforce's full integrations with a 30-day free trial:

 Although the CRM you implement may tick most or all of your boxes, there may be a few holes when it comes to essential features.
 CRM integration solves that issue by connecting outside tools to your CRM, enabling them to “talk” to each other – in other words, exchange data so that everything you need is in one central location.
 Integrations are a way for you to tailor a CRM to meet your company’s ideal specifications, so you can add or enhance the functions you need.

 There are four ways to perform CRM integration, each with varying levels of difficulty: